sbt/website/src/sphinx/Extending/Build-Loaders.md

 Custom Transformer
 ------------------

-Once a project has been loaded into an sbt.BuildUnit, it is transformed by all registered transformers.
-A custom transformer has type:
+Once a project has been loaded into an `sbt.BuildUnit`, it is transformed by all registered transformers.
+A custom transformer has
+type:

     TransformInfo => BuildUnit